Rule Change: Completed

-The MEU considers that during periods of high demand, some large generators have the ability and incentive to exercise market power to increase the wholesale electricity spot price.
-To address this perceived problem, the MEU proposes that:
+The MEU considered that during periods of high demand, some large generators have the ability and incentive to exercise market power to increase the wholesale electricity spot price.
+To address this perceived problem, the MEU proposed that:

 - the Australian Energy Regulator should assess which generators in each NEM region have market power during periods of high demand and declare each of them to be a ‘dominant generator'; and

 - when regional demand exceeds the level at which a generator has been declared to be a ‘dominant generator', the dominant generator would be required to offer all of its available capacity for dispatch at a price that does not exceed the administered price cap of $300/MWh.